Ultimate Guide To Groom Your Dog

 3. Pay Attention to Their Ears

 Grooming certainly starts with the dog’s fur but does not end there.
 The ears of your dog need your utmost attention.
 There is a lot of accumulation of wax that also traps all the dirt in your dog’s ears.
 This becomes very inviting for ticks and fleas and they come and stick on to your dog’s ears - both outside and on the inside too.
 You must have observed your dog scratching its ears.
 This could be the major reason behind him scratching his ears and injuring them.
 You need to use a natural repellent for tick and flea to remove these pests from your dog’s ears and body too.
-Dog grooming also includes you to use cotton balls and forceps to clean the inner part of the ear and completely remove all the dirt and wax.
+Pet grooming tips also includes you to use cotton balls and forceps to clean the inner part of the ear and completely remove all the dirt and wax.

 4. Clip Their Nails Well